dev-ath0m/hyperhdr-c792/README.md

 ### 7c.
 HyperHDR drop-in — dependency, readiness wait, and LEDDEVICE auto-enable

-Ensures HyperHDR starts only after video10 is fully initialized by ffmpeg.
-Without this, HyperHDR may enumerate video10 before ffmpeg has set it up as a `Video Capture` device and fall back to a different device.
+Waits up to 30 seconds for video10 to be initialized by ffmpeg as a `Video Capture` device.
+If video10 is not ready after 30 seconds (e.g. no HDMI source is connected and ffmpeg has no frames to write), HyperHDR starts **anyway** — this is intentional so that HyperHDR remains available for network streaming sources (Flatbuffers on port 19400) even when the HDMI capture pipeline has no signal.
+When an HDMI source is later connected, the monitor/watchdog (Step 7d) detects the change and triggers a 3-step restart to bring video capture online.

 The `ExecStartPost` calls `enable-leds.sh` (Step 6) which waits for HyperHDR's JSON API to be fully initialized and then enables LEDDEVICE on all instances.